Random Access to Grammar Compressed Strings: Substring Decompression

 \section{Substring Decompression}

-We now extend our random access solutions from the previous section to efficiently support substring decompression.
+We now extend our random access solutionsto efficiently support substring decompression.
 Note that we can always decompress a substring of length $m$ using $m$ random access computations.
 In this section we show how to do it using just $2$ random access computations and additional $O(m)$ time.
 This immediately implies Theorem~\ref{thm:substringdecompression}.

-We the extend the representation of $\mathcal{S}$ as follows.
+We extend the representation of $\mathcal{S}$ as follows.
 For each node $v$ in $\mathcal{S}$ we add a pointer to the next descendant node on the heavy path suffix for $v$ whose light child is to the left of the heavy path suffix and to the right of the heavy path suffix, respectively.
 This increases the space of the data structure by only a constant factor.
 Furthermore, we may compute these pointers during the construction of the heavy path decomposition of $\mathcal{S}$ without increasing the asymptotic complexity.

 We decompress a substring $S[i,j]$ of length $m = j - i$ as follows.
 First, we compute the lowest common ancestor $v$ of the search paths for $i$ and $j$ by doing a top-down search for $i$ and $j$ in parallel.
 We then continue the search for $i$ and $j$ independently.
 Along each heavy-path on the search for $i$ we collect all subtrees to the left of the heavy path in a linked list using the above pointers.
 The concatenation of the linked list is the roots of subtrees to left of the search path from $v$ to $i$.
 Similarly, we compute the linked list of subtrees to the right of the search path from $v$ to $j$.
 Finally, we decode the subtrees from the linked lists thereby producing the string $S[i,j]$.